Business routes of U.S. Route 31 in Michigan: Hart

 Business US Highway 31 (Bus.
-US 31) is a 2.1 mi business spur running into the Hart downtown area.
-It starts at exit 149 on US 31 in Hart Township and runs eastward along Polk Road into the southern part of the city.
-The business spur passes some commercial properties along Polk Road before turning northward on State Street next to the Oceana County Fairgrounds.
+US 31) was a 2.1 mi business spur running into the Hart downtown area.
+It started at exit 149 on US 31 in Hart Township and ran eastward along Polk Road into the southern part of the city.
+The business spur passed some commercial properties along Polk Road before turning northward on State Street next to the Oceana County Fairgrounds.
 Bus.
-US 31 passes more businesses before entering a residential area.
-The business spur terminates at the intersection with Johnson Street in Hart.
+US 31 passed more businesses before entering a residential area.
+The business spur terminated at the intersection with Johnson Street in Hart.

 A segment of US 31 freeway opened from the Polk Road interchange northward to Monroe Road southeast of Pentwater in 1978.
 At that time, US 31 was rerouted out of Hart.
 The former routing along Polk Road and State Street was designated as Bus.
-US 31 in 1987.
+US 31 in 1987 and turned back to local control in 2025.